erinpentecost/LivelyMap/README.md

 ## Install the mod

 There are *Data Folders* in this folder that you need to add to your `openmw.cfg`.
 These all have numbers as prefixes.
 At a minimum, you need to add `00 Core`.
+Don't add more than one folder with the same number, they are exclusive.

 You also need to add `00 Core/LivelyMap.omwaddon` as a plugin to `openmw.cfg`.
 Don't add `LivelyMap.omwscripts` if you see it.